Will a Clothes Steamer Kill Fleas?

 How Does Steam Kill Fleas?

 The high temperature required to make steam will kill fleas.
-While doing additional research for this article, I came across websites recommending using a high-pressure steamer such as a handheld steam cleaner instead of a clothing steamer.
+While doing additional research for this article, I came across websites recommending using a high-pressure steamer, such as a handheld steam cleaner, instead of a clothing steamer.
 I don’t agree with this.

 The essential point is that fleas cannot withstand the extreme temperatures of steam.
-Whether that steam is delivered with high pressure (like a handheld steamer with a nozzle) or via a more gentle clothing steamer doesn’t matter.
+Whether steam is delivered with high pressure (like a handheld steamer with a nozzle) or via a more gentle clothing steamer doesn’t matter.
 It is the steam temperature that is important.

 Steam is an effective method for eradicating fleas at all stages of the life cycle without the need to use toxic chemicals.
-You should combine steam cleaning with dry vacuuming – both before and after steaming.
+You should combine steam cleaning with dry vacuuming before and after steaming.
 Just make sure the area has dried entirely after steaming before vacuuming.

 How to Use a Clothes Steamer to Kill Fleas